Facilities and Field Stations

 Within the Faculty of Science, there are outstanding research facilities including at the Ocean Sciences Centre.

 The Ocean Sciences Centre is a cold ocean research facility located in Logy Bay, about 10 minutes from the St. John's campus.
-It is an ideal location for shore-based studies of cold ocean processes, including sub-arctic and arctic organisms, aquaculture, fisheries ecosystems and hydrocarbon pollution.
-Memorial welcomes visitors to check out a variety of marine life at the centre, including our harp seals.
+The centre houses laboratores where research is conducted on the North Atlantic fishery, aquaculture, oceanography, ecology, behaviour and physiology.
+Memorial also welcomes visitors to check out a variety of marine life at the centre, including our harp seals.

 The Bonne Bay Marine Station, located on Newfoundland's west coast, is a world-class facility offering a host of services to students, researchers, educators and the general public.
 Equipped with teaching and research laboratories, library/resource centre, multimedia theatre, aquarium, residence accommodations, and small boats, the station offers students a premiere learning environment and researchers a first-rate facility for marine ecosystem research.
 The station is surrounded by Gros Morne National Park, a UNESCO world heritage site and the Bonne Bay area exhibits unparalleled diversity of habitat, marine plants, fish and invertebrates.